Sharafat Ali (footballer)

 Sharafat Ali (born 1 June 1966) is a Pakistani former footballer who played as a striker.
 Ali was praised for his goalscoring abilities, and is credited for scoring Pakistan's first ever goal in the FIFA World Cup qualifiers in the country's first participation in 1989.

 Starting his youth career with local club Pak Fighters, Ali won the 1981 National Youth Championship with the regional Multan Division youth team.
 He later represented departmental side WAPDA throughout his career at the National Football Championship, winning two national titles.

 Ali was a key player for Pakistan in the 1980s and 1990s, initially standing out as a regular goal scorer in the 1984 Merdeka Tournament.
 In the 1984 AFC Asian Cup qualification, Ali scored a hat trick in a 4–1 victory against North Yemen, registering Pakistan's lone win in the competition.
 In 1987, Ali was appointed as captain for the 1987 Quaid-e-Azam International Tournament.
 On 10 February 1989, Ali became the first player to score a goal for Pakistan in the FIFA World Cup qualifiers in their first participation in the 1990 FIFA World Cup qualification, scoring through a penalty kick in a 1–4 loss against UAE.
 He also won the 1989 and 1991 South Asian Games with Pakistan.

 Early life

 Ali was born on 1 June 1966 in Multan in the Punjab province of Pakistan.
 The second oldest among four brothers, Ali matriculated from Government Pilot Secondary School in Multan.

 Club career

 Youth career

 Ali started playing football at the age of 10, joining Pak Fighters Football Club.
-During the 1981 National Youth Championship, Ali played for the Multan Division youth team, and scored the lone goal in the final against Sargodha Division youth team.
+During the 1981 National Youth Championship, Ali represented the Multan Division youth team, and scored the lone goal in the final against Sargodha Division youth team.